ModelInference/texada/README.md

 ## Basic options

-The basic command line to invoke Texada looks like this:
+The basic command line to run Texada looks like this:

-    ./texada -m -f 'G(x -> X(F(y))' --log-file path/to/some/logfile.txt
+    ./texada -m -f 'G(x -> X(F(y))' --log-file logfile.txt

-This is the simplest invocation of Texada and it consists of four parts:
+This line consists of four parts:

-A call to run the Texada program,
+1. A call to run the Texada binary:

     ./texada ...

-An argument specifying the trace representation type,
+2. An argument specifying the trace representation type:

     ... -m ...

-(-m specifies that the program will internally represent traces as maps.
-In place of -m, we can input -l or -p, which would tell the program to represent traces as vectors or prefix-trees, respectively.
-Note that these choices do not effect the output of the program, only its efficiency.)
+    Here ```-m``` specifies that Texada will internally represent each trace as a map.
+In place of ```-m```, you can also use ```-l``` (represent traces as vectors) or ```-p``` (represent traces as prefix-trees).
+Note that these choices do not impact the output, only efficiency.)

-An argument specifying the property type to mine,
+3. An argument specifying the property type to mine:

     ... -f 'G(x -> XF(y))' ...

+    Use the standard LTL ascii notation for formulas.

-And lastly, an argument specifying the log file to mine.
+4. An argument specifying the text file to mine:

-    ... --log-file path/to/some/logfile.txt
+    ... --log-file logfile.txt

-In order to see these arguments in context, we look at a very basic example.
+To understand these arguments better, we look at a example.

 ## Example 1

-Suppose we have the following log in the form of a text file located at ~/texada/traces/basic_log.txt.
+Suppose we have a file ```basic_log.txt`` that contains:

     a
     c